 - Learn your legal rights as an injured maritime worker

-- Soon after, the company created Noble Affiliates to act as a holding company and also a drilling company called Noble Drilling Corporation.
+- Soon after, the company created Noble Affiliates as a holding company and a drilling company called Noble Drilling Corporation.
 This would later be spun off in 1985.

 Commitment to Safety and Environment

-The company claimed to be responsible about managing water supplies and air emissions.
-For example it reduced greenhouse gas emissions in 2015, while also expanding habitat restoration and working toward better management of the impact operations have on water resources.
+The company claimed to be responsible for managing water supplies and air emissions.
+For example, it reduced greenhouse gas emissions in 2015 while also expanding habitat restoration and working toward better management of the impact operations have on water resources.

-Noble instituted a new safety and training initiative in 2013 and by 2015 had reported a much improved safety record.
+Noble instituted a new safety and training initiative in 2013 and, by 2015, had reported a much-improved safety record.
 For instance, there were only five recorded safety incidents in 2015, one rig reported no incidents for two years, and one drilling group reported 450 days without incident.

 Environmental Accidents and Lawsuits

 One major case involved Noble and the state of Colorado.
 Noble operates in the Denver-Julesburg Basin, extracting oil and gas through wells.
 Noble got in trouble when it was found that condensate storage tanks were leaking volatile organic compounds into the air.

 The EPA mandated that Noble evaluate the system used at the site using engineers and that it makes any modifications those engineers recommend.
-A third-party evaluator would then review the changes and Noble would continue to operate using monitors to keep volatile compounds in check.
+A third-party evaluator would then review the changes, and Noble would continue to operate using monitors to keep volatile compounds in check.

-The former gave rights to Noble to drill there, but Argentina disputed that claiming it owns the islands and did not give the company the right to drill offshore.
-Argentina brought a lawsuit over the issue, but it is expected to be settled in favor of the United Kingdom and Noble.
+The former gave Noble rights to drilling there, but Argentina denied that, claiming it owned the islands and did not give the company the right to drill offshore.
+Argentina brought a lawsuit, but it was expected to be settled in favor of the United Kingdom and Noble.

 Worker Safety and Rights

 It is dangerous work with dangerous equipment that takes place in rough waters, deep waters, and extreme weather conditions.
 Even the simple act of transporting workers to and from offshore platforms can be risky and life-threatening.

-This did not include contractors, who brought those numbers up to 16, 13, and 10.
-The company has seen zero fatalities among employees and contractors for each of those three years.
+This did not include contractors, who increased those numbers to 16, 13, and 10.
+The company had zero fatalities among employees and contractors for those three years.

-This doesn’t mean that no workers will ever be harmed on the job or lose their lives working for Noble and other maritime companies.
+This doesn’t mean no workers will ever be harmed or lose their lives working for Noble and other maritime companies.
 If you are not fortunate enough to work for a maritime company that takes safety seriously, you may be at real risk for injury or death on the job.